 You can build around this general with any tribe in mind.
 You can make it about shapeshifters, constructs, humans, dogs, cats, elementals, demons, dragons, pirates, vampires, gods, etc.

 That’s with the added benefit of it giving you access to all 5 Magic colors.
-Only limitation is your imagination and play style.
+The only limitation is your imagination and play style.
 The deck can be incredibly fun and powerful.
 Some of the most fun and synergistic cards essential to this deck are:

 #1 Najeela, the Blade-Blossom